Hilary Robinson (scholar)

 Hilary Robinson is a British academic and art theorist.
+She was granted the 2024 annual Award for Distinction in Femininst Art History by the College Art Association.
 She is Professor of Feminism, Art, and Theory at Loughborough University's School of Social Sciences and Humanities.
 She was Dean of the School of Art and Design and a professor at Middlesex University, and previously served as Dean of the College of Fine Arts at Carnegie Mellon University.
 Her research focuses on the history, theory, and practice of feminist art.